 The “people” claimed Huawei executives have been meeting up with the Sirin Labs’s team over the past two months.
-Also, a caption under a picture on Sirin Lab’s chat group reads “Amazing meeting just concluded between Sirin Labs and Huawei.
-Among other things discussed was the possibility of cooperating together to bring blockchain technology to the masses in a secure way.”
+Also, a caption under a picture on Sirin Lab’s chat group reads, “Amazing meeting just concluded between Sirin Labs and Huawei.
+Among other things discussed was the possibility of cooperating to bring blockchain technology to the masses in a secure way.”

 Sirin Labs is also reportedly working on its Blockchain-based smartphone and may be merely lending the technology to Huawei.
-Nimrod May, spokesperson of Sirin Labs revealed the company is planning to sell its Finney phone for about $1000 after the second half of this year and has pre-orders for more than 25,000 units.
-The company also plans to develop an embedded cold storage crypto wallet and a system that automatically converts fiat money to digital token required to run different blockchain applications for its smartphone.
+Nimrod May, spokesperson of Sirin Labs, revealed the company is planning to sell its Finney phone for about $1000 after the second half of this year and has pre-orders for more than 25,000 units.
+The company also plans to develop an embedded cold storage crypto wallet and a system that automatically converts fiat money to digital tokens required to run different blockchain applications for its smartphone.
 The purpose of cold storage wallets is to store digital assets offline.

 This deal may earn enormous profits for Huawei in the future, where blockchain technology will be a household name.
 With a headstart, the company will be ahead of the likes of Apple and Samsung.